Quick Summary

 Certified Advanced ScrumMaster (A-CSM)

-You've got your CSM certification.
-You've been working as a Scrum Master for over…
+If you've been working as a Scrum Master for over a year now and…

 The Complete CSM Certification Guide